-To enable SSL, you have to Kerberos in both the Scheduler administration tool and the Scheduler server.
+To enable single sign-on (SSO), you have to enable Kerberos in both the Scheduler administration tool and the Scheduler server.
 This section covers the steps for the Scheduler administration tool.

 Enable Kerberos authentication in the Virtual DataPort server with which the Scheduler is going to authenticate its users.
 To do this, follow the instructions of the section Kerberos Authentication of the Virtual DataPort Administration Guide.